fedorrik/stv/README.md

 • stv_row.bed - same as stv.bed but doesn't contain stv numbering, colors, the first description line

-• stats.tsv - contains the number of each stv in each chr/contig
+• stv_stats.tsv - contains the number of each stv in each chr/contig
 ___

 Method: